The Eller MBA offers dual degrees with:

 The dual degree program allows a student to earn a Master of Public Health (MPH) and a Master of Business Administration (MBA) in three years upon the completion of a minimum of 75-79 units in Public Health and Business, depending on the MPH track.

 MBA/Master of Science in Finance (MSF)

 The dual MBA/MSF program allows MBA students wishing to work in finance to obtain the additional credential of the MSF and convey to employers the depth of their financial knowledge both in finance as an important management process and in financial analysis as a specialized area of expertise.
-The dual degree requires completion of all MSF required coursework for the chosen track, with an additional 12 credit hours above the MBA requirements and six of credit hours for the completion of the MSF master's project.
-For more information, view the Dual MBA/MSF page or contact Kay Ross, Finance Department Director of Graduate Programs and Academic Affiars.
+The dual degree requires completion of all MSF required coursework for the chosen track, with an additional 12 credit hours above the MBA requirements and six of credit hours for the completion of the MSF master's project or additional coursework.
+For more information, view the Dual MBA/MSF page or contact Kay Ross, Finance Department Director of Graduate Programs and Academic Affairs.

 MBA/Master of Science in MIS

 If you are seeking an edge in the technology field you can complete an Eller MBA and a MS in MIS.
 You will need to gain acceptance to each program separately.